vivekreddyvari/djangoblog/README.md

 Backend Blog + API

-Qeb app and API that presents Blog Posts in a feed on a web page.
+Web app and API that presents Blog Posts in a feed on a web page.
 Clicking into a blog post should go to a page dedicated to the blog post.

 Requirements:
 - Django Python with a database of your choice